Elahep/Akatore_kelp_epibiota/multi-dice/multidice_implementation.md

 This file details the multidice implementation.

 The simulation is ran with a folder ```ancesNe_100to1000_taubuff50_to2000ya```.
-Parameters are detailed in the manuscript, but if unclear feel free to contact the authors or to raise an issue in [https://github.com/Elahep/Akatore_kelp_epibiota/issues](https://github.com/Elahep/Akatore_kelp_epibiota/issues)
+Parameters are detailed in the manuscript, but if unclear feel free to contact the authors or to raise a [Github issue](https://github.com/Elahep/Akatore_kelp_epibiota/issues)

 ```
 #/usr/bin/env R